somilyadav7/aps-portfolio.github.io/README.md

 [Code](https://github.com/somilyadav7/aps-portfolio.github.io/blob/main/Codes/Longest-Common-Subsequence.cpp)
 * * *

-### 2. **Profile Search**
+### 2. **Profile Search with Auto Suggestion**

-**Algorithm:** Binary Search

-On LinkedIn, efficient profile search is crucial for both recruiters and users.
-The platform hosts millions of profiles, and quickly finding the right one can be challenging.
-Binary search offers a solution by enabling fast lookup in a sorted list of names.

-**Challenges:** With millions of profiles, a simple linear search would be inefficient and time-consuming, leading to poor user experience.
-Additionally, ensuring that the search results are accurate and relevant even as the database continues to grow, is another significant hurdle.
-The search algorithm must be capable of handling frequent updates and additions to the profile database without compromising on speed and accuracy.

-**Benefits:** Implementing binary search algorithm for profile searches on LinkedIn offers numerous market benefits.
-Binary search operates efficiently on sorted datasets, dramatically reducing the search time from O(n) in linear search to O(log n).
-This efficiency means that users can find the desired profiles almost instantaneously, enhancing their experience on the platform.
+**Algorithm:** Trie Data Structure with Autocomplete Feature

+**Use Case:** LinkedIn's profile search functionality enables users to quickly find other professionals by typing in names, job titles, skills, or other relevant keywords.
+Utilizing a trie data structure allows for efficient and fast search capabilities, providing real-time autocomplete suggestions as users input their queries.

+**Challenges:**
+- Data Volume: LinkedIn must handle a vast and ever-growing dataset of user profiles, requiring a solution that can efficiently manage and search through large volumes of data.
+- Search Speed: Providing fast and accurate search results is crucial for user satisfaction, demanding an algorithm that can quickly process user input and deliver relevant suggestions.
+- Dynamic Updates: The system must be able to handle frequent updates to the dataset as new profiles are created and existing ones are modified.

+**Benefits:**
+- Efficient Prefix Matching: The trie data structure is optimized for prefix matching, allowing LinkedIn to quickly identify and suggest profiles that match the input query as users type.
+- Scalability: Tries can efficiently manage large datasets, making them suitable for LinkedIn’s extensive database of user profiles.
+- Dynamic Search Capabilities: Tries support dynamic updates, ensuring that new profiles and changes to existing profiles are reflected in search results in real-time.
+- Autocomplete Suggestions: By traversing the trie, LinkedIn can provide real-time autocomplete suggestions, enhancing user experience by making it easier and faster to find relevant profiles.

 **Complexity Analysis**

-Time Complexity: O(log n)
+Time Complexity: O(N*L) where N is the number of words in the trie and L is the length of the longest word in the trie.

-Space Complexity: O(n)
+Space Complexity:  O(N*L+N * ALPHABET_SIZE)

 * * *

-### 3. **Job Recommendations**
+### 3. **Job Recommendations for Users**

 **Algorithm:** Heap Sort

 LinkedIn provides real-time job recommendations to its users, ensuring they have access to the most relevant job opportunities based on their profiles, search history and activity on the platform.
 This feature is crucial for both job seekers looking for new opportunities and employers seeking the best candidates.

+**Challenges:**
-**Challenges:** The main challenge in delivering real-time job recommendations lies in processing large volumes of job postings and user data efficiently.
-LinkedIn must continuously analyze and rank millions of job postings to ensure that the most relevant ones are recommended to each user.
-Additionally, this process must be performed in real-time, meaning that any delays in updating job recommendations can result in missed opportunities for users.
-Ensuring the scalability of the recommendation system as the number of users and job postings grows is another significant challenge.
+- The main challenge in delivering real-time job recommendations lies in processing large volumes of job postings and user data efficiently.
+- LinkedIn must continuously analyze and rank millions of job postings to ensure that the most relevant ones are recommended to each user.

-**Benefits:** Heap sort is particularly efficient for real-time job recommendations because it is considered best at managing and retrieving the top K elements from a dataset.
-By maintaining a max-heap or min-heap of job postings based on relevance scores.
-LinkedIn can efficiently track and update the most relevant job postings as new data comes in.
-This method ensures that users always see the top job recommendations tailored to their profiles based on their relevence score.
+**Benefits:**
+- Heap Construction: LinkedIn constructs a max-heap data structure where job postings are prioritized based on relevance scores or other criteria.
+- Efficient Retrieval: The heap data structure facilitates quick retrieval of top K job recommendations based on predefined relevance metrics.
+- Real-time Updates: LinkedIn dynamically updates the heap structure as new job postings are added or user preferences change, ensuring recommendations reflect the latest opportunities.

 **Complexity Analysis**

-Time Complexity: The time complexity of heap sort is O(n log n), where n is the number of job postings.
+Time Complexity: The time complexity of heap sort is O(nlogn), where n is the number of job postings.

-Space Complexity: The space complexity of heap sort is O(1) if the heap is built in place.
+Space Complexity: O(log n), due to the recursive call stack.
+However, auxiliary space can be O(1) for iterative implementation.

 * * *